MyBord/mybord-server/docs/deployment.md

 1. If you haven't done so already, run the command `prisma login` to authenticate your credentials with the prisma cloud service.
-2. Run the command `yarn prisma-deploy:prod`.
+2. Run the command `yarn prisma-deploy:<prod, dev, etc>`.
   *  If you haven't set up the service before, make sure you do the following:
-      * You shouldn't have the `PRISMA_ENDPOINT` env var in your prod.env file
+      * You shouldn't have the `PRISMA_ENDPOINT` env var in the respective .env file
-      * Select the `mybord-prisma` server to deploy to
+      * Select the server you want to deploy to
-      * Create the name for the service; you should call it `mybord-server-prisma-service`
+      * Create the name for the service; you should add `-service` to the server name, e.g.
+      `mbps-prod-service`, `mbps-dev-jimmy-service`.
-      * Choose the name for your the stage; you should choose `prod`
+      * Choose the respective name for your the stage.
-      * Copy the endpoint added to the prisma.yml file and add it to the prod.env file under the env var `PRISMA_ENDPOINT`
+      * Copy the endpoint added to the prisma.yml file and add it to the respective .env file under the env var `PRISMA_ENDPOINT`

-## III.
+## IV.
 Heroku

 Heroku is used to:

 * Host our database - via prisma cloud
 * Host our docker container - via prisma cloud
 * Host our node js application

-### A. Managing our instances

-The following instances are hosted on heroku:

-* **`mybord-server-prod`:**
-  * This is where our production node.js application is hosted.
-* **`mybord-server-dev-<developer_first_name>`:**
-  * A development server for each developer, e.g. `mybord-server-dev-jimmy`.
-If multiple are needed per developer, then we can add additional numbers, e.g. `mybord-server-dev-jimmy-1`, `mybord-server-dev-jimmy-2`.

 To create an instance: